tailosinc/vl53l0x-linux/README.md

 ## Summary
 This is a library for Linux that helps interface with ST's [VL53L0X time-of-flight distance sensor](https://www.pololu.com/product/2490).
 The library makes it simple to configure the sensor and read range data from it via I&sup2;C.

-Additionally it provides (_will provide_) support for managing multiple sensors connected via the same bus by using GPIO to shut-down/bring-up individual sensors via their XSHUT pins.
+Additionally it provides (_will provide_) support for managing multiple sensors connected to the same bus by managing hardware standby of individual sensors via their XSHUT pins.

 ---

 ## Development status
-* `Wire.h` replaced with `WiringPi` (yet to be tested)
+* `Wire.h` replaced with `WiringPi` (tested & working)
-* constructor extended to pass required data for I2C, GPIO etc usage
+* constructor extended to pass required data for I&sup2;C and GPIO usage
-* preliminary support for managing XSHUT added in constructor
+* added support for hardware standby management by XSHUT pin (via GPIO)
 * improved consistency of code style, moved documentation comments to header (why would you want them with source?), etc
+* tested and working: single sensor (`examples/single`)
+* tested and not fully working: multiple sensors (`examples/multiple`)

 TODO:
-* remaining support for multiple sensors - XSHUT triggers where needed, methods for simple shutdown/bringup…
-* tests
+* more tests
-* examples
+* more examples
 * documentation

 ---

 ## Used libraries/dependencies
-* [WiringPi (my fork)](https://github.com/mjbogusz/wiringPi) - for both I2C and GPIO connectivity.
-My forked version includes some added functionality.
+* [WiringPi (my fork)](https://github.com/mjbogusz/wiringPi) - for both I&sup2;C and GPIO connectivity.
+My forked version adds support for Odroid boards.

 ---